theolivenbaum/resin/README.md

 But only if you are scanning a database of Swedish movie titles because the original movie title was "First Blood".
 Swedish Media Institue (it's called something else, sorry, I forget) changed the title to the more declarative "Rambo: First Blood".
 This is probably what happened:

-Guy: The americans have sent us new movie.
+Guy: Americans have sent us new movie.

 Boss: What's it called?